msank00/msank00.github.io/_posts/2019-07-13-blog_205_DL_NLP_Part_2.md

 On the other hand, if either one of the words (or even both of them) has a **low probability of occurrence if singularly considered**, but **its joint probability together with the other word is high**, it means that the two are likely to express a **unique concept**.

+> PMI is the re-weighting of the entire count matrix

 Let’s focus on the last expression.
 As you can see, it’s the conditional probability of $w_b$ given $w_a$ times $\frac{1}{p(w_b)}$.
 If $w_b$ and $w_a$ are independent, there is no meaning to the multiplication (it’s going to be zero times something).
 But if the conditional probability is larger than zero, $p(w_b \vert w_a) > 0$, then there is a meaning to the multiplication.
 How `important` is the event $W_b = w_b$? if $P(W_b = w_b) = 1$ then the event $W_b = w_b$ is not really important is it? think a die which always rolls the same number; there is no point to consider it.
 But, If the event $W_b = w_b$ is fairly rare → $p(w_b)$ is relatively low → $\frac{1}{p(w_b)}$ is relatively high → the value of $p(w_b \vert w_a)$ becomes much more important in terms of information.
 So that is the first observation regarding the PMI formula.